Corporate Retreats

 Catering, facilitation, and activities are priced separately.
 A private chef runs roughly $900/day for breakfast, lunch, and dinner for twelve.
 Facilitators, yoga instructors, and guided activities are arranged through our network and invoiced directly.

-The math your CFO will ask about
+The math your CFO will ask about.

-A three-night offsite for twelve people at a downtown Victoria hotel costs more than most teams expect.
-Twelve rooms at the Fairmont Empress or Magnolia run $400 to $500 per night in shoulder season ($14,400 to $18,000 in rooms alone).
-Add a private meeting room at $1,200/day ($3,600), catered breakfast and lunch at $90 per person per day ($3,240), and you are at $21,000 to $25,000 before dinners.
-Dinners out for twelve add another $3,000 to $5,000.
-Total: $24,000 to $30,000, and the team scatters to separate hotel floors every night.
+Twelve rooms at the Fairmont Empress or Magnolia run $400–$500/night in shoulder season ($14,400–$18,000), plus a private meeting room at $1,200/day ($3,600), plus catered breakfast and lunch at $90/person/day ($3,240).
+Before dinners: $21,000–$25,000.
+Dinners out for twelve add another $3,000–$5,000.
+Team scatters to separate floors every night.

-Downtown Vancouver is steeper.
-Rooms at the Fairmont Pacific Rim run $450 to $650 per night ($16,200 to $23,400), meeting rooms at $1,500/day ($4,500), and catering at $100 per person per day ($3,600).
-Subtotal: $24,300 to $31,500, plus flights for any team members outside Vancouver.
+Rooms at the Fairmont Pacific Rim run $450–$650/night ($16,200–$23,400), meeting rooms $1,500/day ($4,500), catering $100/person/day ($3,600).
+Subtotal: $24,300–$31,500, plus flights for any team members outside Vancouver.
+Same hotel-hallway problem.

-A three-night Shawnigan Retreats offsite for twelve, whole property: $5,500/night ($16,500) plus $650 cleaning, plus a private chef at $900/day ($2,700).
+Whole property at $5,500/night ($16,500) plus $650 cleaning, plus a private chef at $900/day ($2,700).
 Total: approximately $19,850 all-in.
 The team sleeps in one house.
 The boardroom is the dining table.
 The breakout space is the dock.
 You get an extra working day because nobody commutes.

 50% deposit confirms the booking.
 Balance due 30 days before arrival.
 Fully refundable up to 30 days out; cancellations inside 30 days are non-refundable.
 We invoice however your finance team prefers.
 GST receipts provided.